-4. CONCLUSIONS This work has presented and validated an analytical model to compute the delay of the transmissions of ACL traffic in Bluetooth piconets under Serial Port Profile.
-In contrast with other studies, the model includes the effect of the overhead and the segmentation introduced by the different protocols (RFCOMM, L2CAP, Baseband) in the Bluetooth stack as well as the delay provoked by the polling policy when more than one slave is active in the network.
+This work has presented and validated an analytical model to compute the delay of the transmissions of ACL traffic in Bluetooth piconets under Serial Port Profile.
+In contrast with other studies, the model includes the effect of the overhead and the segmentation introduced by the different layers (RFCOMM, L2CAP, and Baseband) in the Bluetooth stack as well as the delay provoked by the polling policy when more than one slave is active in the network.

 The model permits to predict the minimum and maximum expected delay of BT transmissions, given the size of the data user and the number of slaves in the piconet.
 The model presumes optimal radio conditions so it assumes that not packet retransmission occurs.
 Thus, the model, which has been empirically validated in an actual piconet, could be employed to assess the limits of Bluetooth applicability in piconets trying to support ACL best effort traffic applications.

 The model has been developed for the version 1.1 of the Bluetooth standard but it can be easily extended to the recent 2.0 and 2.1 versions.
-5. ACKNOWLEDGMENTS This work was partially supported with public funds by the Spanish National Project No. TEC2009-13763-C02-01.

-Figure 3.
+Fig. 3.
 Testbed for the experiments

-Figure 4.
+Fig. 4.
 Comparison of the theoretical model and the measurements of the delay for a piconet of two slaves